 A “cup” (unit in volume) is equivalent to eight liquid ounces.

-If you’re required to know the number of cups of something in order to calculate 8 ounces of weight, you’ll need to know the information to compute it here.
+If you’re required to know the number of cups of something to calculate 8 ounces of weight, you’ll need to know the information to compute it here.

 If you’re interested in knowing the number of cups